Q: What activities qualify for CE hours?

 Q: How do I use a Subsequent Approval Form?

 A: Effective June 1, 2014, Subsequent Approval Forms are no longer accepted.
 The only way to report your CE hours and upload required documentation is via the My Certification page of your record.
 Physical, emailed, or faxed documents sent to CBDM will not be accepted or returned.

 Q: What happens if I don’t meet the requirements for CE hours and the annual certification maintenance fee?

 A: If you do not maintain your credential through required CE hours and certification maintenance fees, you will no longer be certified.
 You will need to reinstate your credential.
 To become certified again, you must qualify for the exam under a current pathway of eligibility, submit an exam application with fees for review and approval, and pass the CDM, CFPP Credentialing Exam.
 You will only be eligible to earn and report CE once you have completed the reinstatement process and your certification is active.
-No CE can be earned for education programs completed during your inactive period.
+No CE can be earned or reported for education programs completed during your inactive period.